 If you're offered a suitable position, you must accept it.
 Whether a job is suitable depends on a variety of factors, including your prior training and experience, your prior earnings, your physical fitness, how long you have been unemployed, what the local job market looks like in your usual occupation, and the length of the commute.

 In Vermont, suitable work is generally defined as work that you are qualified to do, based on your experience, history, and skills, which pays at least the prevailing wage in your area for that type of job.
 Initially, you will be expected to accept positions that offer up to 10% less than what you were previously making.
 After five weeks of being unemployed, you will be expected to take positions offering up to 20% less than your last job.

 If you are eligible to receive unemployment, your weekly benefit rate is your total wages in the two highest paid quarters of the base period divided by 45.
 The current maximum is $513 per week.
-You ordinarily may receive benefits for a maximum of 26 weeks, but the CARES Act has extended this to 39 weeks.
+You ordinarily may receive benefits for a maximum of 26 weeks.

 You may file your claim for unemployment benefits by phone.
 You can find online filing information and telephone contact information at the website of the Vermont Department of Labor.